viecvann/viecvann/README.md

-* 🌍  I'm based in Sheffield
+* 🌍  I'm based in UK
 * ✉️  You can contact me at [viecvann@gmail.com](mailto:viecvann@gmail.com)
 * 🧠  I'm learning Pandas
 * 🤝  I'm open to collaborating on Data Analytical projects for all forms of industries